Viola Desmond: Arrest

 There were no segregation laws for movie theatres in Nova Scotia, and the theatre had no sign telling its patrons about the policy, but main floor seats were reserved for white patrons, a discriminatory practice permitted in all Canadian provinces.
 Desmond was sold a ticket to the balcony.
 Unaware of the segregation and, being nearsighted, she went to sit in the floor section to be close to the screen.
 When she was asked to move, she realized what was happening, and refused to move because she had a better view from the main floor.
 When she requested to exchange her balcony ticket to the main floor for an additional cost, she was refused and forcefully removed from the theatre which caused an injury to her hip.
 She was also arrested and spent 12 hours in jail, and had to pay a $26 fine for tax evasion.
 The tax on the balcony price of 30 cents was two cents; the tax on the floor price of 40 cents was three cents.
 She was convicted of depriving the government of one cent in tax.
 Desmond was kept in jail overnight and was never informed about her right to legal advice, a lawyer, or bail.

 Upon returning to Halifax, Desmond discussed the matter with her husband, and his advice was to let it go.
-However, she then sought advice from the leaders of her church, the Cornwallis Street Baptist Church, where the Minister William Pearly Oliver and his wife Pearline encouraged her to take action.
+However, she then sought advice from the leaders of her church, the Cornwallis Street Baptist Church, where the Minister William Pearly Oliver and his wife Pearleen encouraged her to take action.
 With their support, Desmond decided to fight the charge in court.